View William Mountzoures's Obituary on TheDay.com and share memories

 |

-Niantic - William "Bill" Louis Mountzoures, 89, passed away peacefully at his home Tuesday, April 11, 2019.
-He was born March 30, 1930, in Clinton, Mass.
-Bill is survived by his beloved wife of 63 years, Bessie and a large, loving family.
+We all remember Bill for his whimsical sense of humor.
+He was an intelligent, sensitive man of great integrity-a generous man, who was always proud to have provided a high-quality college education for his children and grandchildren at the best colleges.

+Above all, Bill loved his family who will sorely miss his everyday presence in their lives.
+We knew that one day, our beloved husband, father, grandfather (Papou), great-grandfather, brother, and dear friend would leave us.
+Even though his mind and memory remained strong and sharp, his optimism and his will to live steadfast, his huge, loving heart finally stopped beating.
+He was a wonderful man and will remain in our hearts until we meet again.
+We love and will miss you forever dear Bill, Billy, Dad, Papou.
+May your memory be eternal.

-Calling hours will be held from 5 to 8 p.m.
-Saturday evening, April 20, at the Thomas L. Neilan Funeral Home, 48 Grand Street, Niantic, CT.
-The funeral service will commence at 11 a.m.
-Monday, April 22, at St. Sophia Hellenic Orthodox Church, 200 Hempstead St., New London, CT.
+The family will receive relatives and friends from 5 to 8 p.m.
+Saturday, April 20, at the Thomas L. Neilan & Sons Funeral Home, 48 Grand Street, Niantic, CT.
+The funeral service will commence at 11 a.m. on Monday April 22, at St. Sophia Hellenic Orthodox Church, 200 Hempstead St., New London, CT.
 Burial will immediately follow at Cedar Grove Cemetery, 638 Broad Street, New London, CT.

-A full obituary will appear in the Wednesday edition of The Day.
+Those who wish to honor Bill's memory may make donations in his name to St. Sophia Hellenic Orthodox Church, 200 Hempstead Street, New London, CT 06320

 Read More